 8. Bring the indoors outdoors

 This is a small twist on tip number seven.
-Skylar and Kyle also love couch cuddles but didnt want to totally abandon the idea of an outdoor shoot in nature.
-In sheer creativity, they combined the two and brought a blue velvet mini sofa to a park for their session.
+Skylar and Kyle also love couch cuddles but didn't want to totally abandon the idea of an outdoor shoot in nature.
+In sheer creativity, they combined the two and brought their blue velvet mini sofa to a park for their session.
 It was wonderful to see them enjoy the best of both worlds in one perfect little sunrise engagement session

 Follow along on Instagram @rebekahpaulphoto

 Like an indy team film, Addy and Nolan drew on their youthfulness and the fact that they have been together since high school.
-I took them to a private rooftop building in downtown ATX where they had a little pizza party on skateboards and watch the city work and rush beneath their very unhurried time together.
+I took them to a rooftop building located in downtown ATX where they had a little pizza party on skateboards and watch the city work and rush beneath their very unhurried time together.